When Your Luggage Is Missing, Lost or Damaged

 Preventing Lost Luggage

 - Keep Valuables With You.
-When traveling, it just doesn't make sense to pack anything of true monetary or personal value in your checked luggage, especially today with the increase in airport security and baggage checks.
-And actually, most airlines don't take responsibility for "valuables" packed in your suitcase, and their definition of valuable may go beyond what you might think (e.g. cash, electronics, jewelry), including items such as books, sunglasses, orthotics, specialty clothing, computer software, personal heirlooms, and more.
-Definitely never pack: cash, passports, prescriptions and medicines, keys, computers and electronics, cameras, vouchers, and other important documents and items that will bring an unnecessary complication or a sad ending to your trip if lost.
-And due to increased security measures, don't pack wrapped gifts as they may trigger a search by the Transportation Security Administration (TSA).
+When traveling, it doesn't make sense to pack anything of true monetary or personal value in your checked luggage, especially with the increase in airport security and baggage checks.
+And actually, most airlines don't take responsibility for "valuables" packed in your suitcase, and their definition of valuable may go beyond what you might think (e.g. cash, electronics, jewelry), including items such as books, sunglasses, orthotics, specialty clothing, computer software, personal heirlooms and more.
+Never pack cash, passports, medicines, keys, computers and electronics, cameras, vouchers, and other important documents and items that will bring an unnecessary complication or a sad ending to your trip if lost.
+Don't pack wrapped gifts either, as they may trigger a search by the TSA.

-In addition to the standard recommended items, also pack in your carry-on essentials you will need for up to two days if your luggage is delayed or lost, including a change of undergarments, nightwear for one night, one extra outfit, and allowable cosmetics.
+In addition to the standard recommended items for your carry-on, also pack essentials you will need for up to two days if your luggage is delayed or lost, including a change of undergarments (several for kids), nightwear for one night, one extra outfit and allowable cosmetics.
+If you're traveling with infants, be sure to put all necessities in your carry-on, as well.

 - Take Photos.
-In the event that your luggage is lost, it can be very helpful to have photographs.
+In the event your luggage is lost, it can be very helpful to have photographs.
 First, take photos of the individual items packed in your suitcase and then of the closed suitcase (making sure to capture your identification tag).
-Also, make a detailed list of your packed belongings, noting colors, styles and sizes where appropriate (in the event of loss it is helpful to have as much detail as possible about the items that have gone missing as well as original receipts).
+Also, make a detailed list of your packed belongings, noting colors, styles and sizes where appropriate.
 Print each photo and make a copy of the contents list so that if needed, you can leave them both with an airline representative at your destination airport.
-(Creating a packing list is easy with our interactive packing list.

 - Label and Lock Your Bags.
 Remove any long carrying straps that may get caught on an automatic conveyor belt.
 Next, tear off any old identification tags and airline labels, and attach a new, brightly colored identification tag.
 If you don't have a colored identification tag, attach a standard tag along with a brightly colored ribbon, or wrap brightly colored duct tape around the suitcase handle.
 You'll be surprised how easy it is to spot your luggage with its small bright tag or ribbon.
 Lock it up with a TSA approved lock.
-At the airport, be sure to stow your baggage claim tags in a safe spot; if you have a phone camera, take a quick photo of them as well.
+At the airport, be sure to stow your baggage claim tags in a safe spot.

 - Use Trackable Luggage Tags.
 Consider purchasing a "trackable" luggage tag.
 When you purchase high-end luggage, you will frequently receive a permanent metal plate stamped with a unique code for tracking your suitcase if it is lost.
-Even more sophisticated are electronic luggage tags such as the i-Trak, which for a yearly subscription fee, tracks your bag electronically.
-(Note that in the i-TRAK Metal Luggage Tag Pack & Free Micro Labels, the first year's subscription fee is included, along with two small "micro" labels that can be used to give the same protection to smaller electronic items such as a phone, iPad, camera, or laptop.)
+Even more sophisticated are electronic luggage tags such as the Trakdot Luggage Tracker, which uses GPS technology to determine when your luggage is in transit.
+It goes to "sleep" while the plane is in flight, and upon your luggage's arrival at its final destination, the Trakdot "wakes up" and will alert you of its status via text message or e-mail.

 - Ship Ahead.
-Since carry-on luggage is now limited in most cases to one bag and one personal item, if all of your valuables do not fit in your carry-on, consider shipping them ahead through a convenient door-to-door service like Luggage Forward, making certain they are insured for their full value.
+Since carry-on luggage is typically limited to one or two small bags, consider shipping them ahead through a convenient door-to-door service like Luggage Forward, making certain they are insured for their full value.
 Or better yet, if they are not essential, leave them home.

 - Carry Fragile Items.
 If traveling with a fragile item, carry it with you (wrap it with bubble wrap and enclose it in a hard-shelled case) or use a shipping service that will guarantee the item is packed and shipped appropriately to prevent damage.
 Keep in mind that airlines are not typically liable for any items you carry with you in the passenger cabin.